 The Cut of Beef Matters

 What sets these tacos apart is the cut of beef.
 As with many other beef recipes, the cut matters.
 Tender cuts like filet mignon can take high, dry heat which browns the outside without overheating the inside.
-Quick-cooking methods like grilling or frying work well on other cuts of steak like Grilled Flank Steak with Chimichurri Sauce.
+Quick-cooking methods like grilling or frying work well on other cuts of steak like Grilled Flank Steak.
 Tougher cuts need to cook for a lot longer like your typical roast in this Slow Cooker Hoisin Pot Roast.

 Diezmillo is thinly sliced chuck steak that you can find at any local Mexican grocer.
 If you don’t have access to one, ask your local butcher or meat counter to thinly slice a chuck roast for you.